vairavela2006/Samsung_Prism/README.md

 Multilingual models

-👉 Perfect for your EN + KO dataset
+This makes LoRA suitable for English + Korean (EN + KO) datasets.

-5️⃣ Better generalization
+5. Better Generalization

-Model learns error-correction patterns
+Learns error-correction patterns

-Not just dictionary replacements
+Does not depend only on dictionary replacements

 Example:

-Wrong:  I went too the market
+Wrong : I went too the market
-Right:  I went to the market
+Right : I went to the market

-LoRA learns contextual usage, not spelling only.
+LoRA helps the model understand contextual word usage, not just spelling.

----
----
-## Overfitting means:
+## Overfitting

+What is Overfitting?

-A model learns the training data too well, including its noise and mistakes, and therefore fails to perform well on new, unseen data.
+Overfitting occurs when a model learns the training data too well, including its noise and mistakes, and performs poorly on new, unseen data.

-Simple real-life example
+Simple Real-Life Example

-Imagine you memorize answers instead of understanding concepts.
+If you memorize answers instead of understanding concepts:

-Same questions → you score well ✅
+Same questions → high score ✅

-New questions → you fail ❌
+New questions → low score ❌

-👉 That is overfitting.
+This situation is called overfitting.